SPJ27/twoseven/README.md

 # TwoSeven (The name is based on my birthdate)

+Some buttons are not functional such as "Pick a plan" are not as the website is free.

 TwoSeven is an open-source analytics platform designed to help users understand and track their website performance with accuracy.
 The name is inspired by my birthdate.

 The platform is currently free to use and aims to provide detailed, reliable insights without the complexity or cost associated with traditional analytics tools.